 64. Watch the fireworks over the Eiffel Tower on Bastille Day (July 14). | 7th

-65. Buy a kitschy keychain of the Eiffel Tower – to remember your stay in Paris!
+65. Buy a kitschy keychain of the Eiffel Tower – to remember your stay in Paris (this makes one of the best Paris gifts!).

 66. Visit Napoleon’s tomb at Les Invalides. [buy tickets here] | 7th